rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 password="#######"
 ```

-Ensure the permissions are restrictives enought to only allow the current user can access:
+Ensure the permissions are restrictive enough to only allow the current user can access:

 ```bash
 chmod 600 ~/.my.cnf